paulhenri-l/php-fpm/README.md

 ## Software

-Composer is available at the /usr/bin/composer path.
+Composer and git are both installed.

 ## Enabled extensions